Inspect Evals Register (Beta) User Guide

 Automated register submission checks

 Whenever a PR is opened (or marked ready for review) that touches register/<name>/eval.yaml, the register-submission workflow runs.
-PRs that bundle register edits with non-register changes (e.g. schema migrations that touch metadata.py alongside the register entries) are allowed — they go through both this workflow and the standard Claude Code review.
+PRs that bundle register edits with non-register changes (e.g. schema migrations that touch metadata.py alongside the register entries) are allowed — they go through both this workflow and the standard agentic code review.

 The workflow runs in two passes.
-The lightweight automated checks always run; the heavyweight Claude review only runs when the diff actually shifts what an entry points at or claims about the upstream code.
+The lightweight automated checks always run; the heavyweight agentic code review only runs when the diff actually shifts what an entry points at or claims about the upstream code.

 Always-run automated checks